-The exhibition has been commissioned by the Barbican, London, using public funding from Arts Council England and with support from Jack Shainman Gallery.
+The exhibition has been commissioned by the Barbican, London.
+Supported by Arts Council England and Jack Shainman Gallery.

 The exhibition is produced in collaboration with Kunsten Museum of Modern Art in Aalborg, Denmark, and Hirshhorn Museum and Sculpture Garden in Washington, DC, USA

 Exhibition on view 11 Aug - 24 Jan

 Admission is free.
 Please book in advance online.